Athlyn Green is an avid crocheter and knitter. She designs and sells handcrafted goods.

-- Second Hand Stores: If you are fortunate, you may discover crochet magazines at second hand stores.
+- Second-Hand Stores: If you are fortunate, you may discover crochet magazines at second-hand stores.
 This is a good way to collect lots of crochet patterns for minimal cost.

 - Yard Sales: Another resource for crocheting magazines is yard sales.
 Sometimes crochet magazines are offered for mere pennies because someone is cleaning out a spare room or has gotten away from the craft.

-Crochet Cotton & Yarn Buying Tips
+Crochet Cotton and Yarn Buying Tips

 - Buying Your Crochet Cotton in Lots: If you plan on doing a number of crochet projects, you can save money by buying your cotton in lots.
 Stock up on cotton for a fraction of the price.

-- Thrift stores: Thrift stores usually will have a bin filled with odds and ends of yarn.
+- Thrift Stores: Thrift stores usually will have a bin filled with odds and ends of yarn.
 Why not offer a set amount for the works?
-I did this recently and got a large hamper filled with both crochet cotton and yarn for only $5.00
+I did this recently and got a large hamper filled with both crochet cotton and yarn for only $5.00.

 - Yarn-Drop-Off: Tell your friends and neighbors that you will take any yarn they want to get rid of.
 I actually posted a notice on my front door and have had people drop off their yarn.